Flotomate/product_docs/source/admin/admin-user-management/manage-requester.rst

    The field value is used for auto-assigning the Requester's workstation to his/her name.
 The assignment happens during asset discovery. :ref:`Learn more <Preference>`.

+   .. note:: A requester can use the logon name instead of the email for portal login.

 -  You can create custom fields that allow you to store additional information. :ref:`Learn More (see Custom Fields) <requestor-custom-field>`

 -  When you are done filling in the details, hit **Add**.